 Leave a Reply. |

-AuthorHey, everyone!
-I'm a writing and literature student at Point Loma Nazarene University in San Diego, California.
-When I'm not reading or writing, I'm probably watching movies, surfing, singing, or listening to Tchaikovsky and Laufey.
+About the AuthorHey, everyone!
+I'm currently a graduate student at Point Loma Nazarene University in San Diego, California finishing up my Master of Arts in Writing.
+When I'm not reading or writing, you can find me watching movies, surfing, singing, or listening to Tchaikovsky and Laufey.
 Archives

 Categories |